jbetancur/react-data-table-component/README.md

 So how do we attach event handlers to our columns without having to place it in the `render` method and dealing with unnescessary re-renders?

-**Memoization**.

-RDT allows you to wrap anything you want that returns a value in a memo function that you can use to memoize (cache) the result.
-This way, when React checks the component props for changes it will determine that `columns` is unchange and thus no re-render.
+1. Create a `columns` function and pass the arguments needed
+2. Memoize the `columns` function

+This way, when React checks if `columns` has changes `columns` will instead be cached result (remember referential equality), thus no unnessesary re-render.

 Got it?
 Let's try this again with the optimal solution: